Mark Dennehy: Career

 Prior to Dennehy arriving at Merrimack, the Warriors had not had a winning season since they had joined Hockey East in 1989.
 Then at the time Merrimack president Richard Santagati was even publicly questioning the teams viability as a hockey east program.
 His first two seasons saw little success, including a school-worst three-win campaign in his second year.
 This was just half of Dennehy’s struggles though.
 As behind scenes there were even more problems.
 As the school named a new president and they were barely putting any money into the program.
 Dennehy would take matters into his own hands though as he fought vigorously for his program.
 On top of recruiting and building a roster.
 He had numerous meetings with administration trying to convince them why Hockey east and Division I were best for the program.
 His hard work would ultimately pay off as the school would stay in hockey east and stuck with him and allowed Dennehy to slowly build the program.
 By year five, the Warriors had seen significant improvements raising to 16-wins, their best record since 1994.
 Dennehy was honored as the 2010 Bob Kullen Coach of the Year, the first Merrimack coach to receive the award.
 He would also be named Clark Hodder Coach of the year.
 The following season Dennehy would lead the program to their best season at the D1 level.
 As they posted 25 wins and recorded their first winning season in over 20 years.
 The team reached the Hockey East tournament final for the first time and made only their second NCAA tournament appearance.
 They would lose a heart breaker to Notre Dame 4-3 in overtime in the first round.
 Dennehy would once again be named Clark Hodder coach of the year for the second year in a row.
 After another winning season in 2011–12 and narrowly missing the NCAA tournament.
 Merrimack returned to sub-.500 records.
 Dennehy was fired by Merrimack following the 2017–18 season.

 He was hired as the head coach of the Wheeling Nailers in the ECHL on May 29, 2018.
 However, prior to coaching a game for the Nailers, he took the head coaching position with the American Hockey League's Binghamton Devils.
 In August, 2021, he was promoted by the Devils to become their Chief Scout of Amateur Scouting, which remains his current position with the organization.
 Under his leadership, in July, 2022, New Jersey selected Slovakian defenseman Simon Nemec with the 2nd overall pick in the NHL amateur draft in Montreal.

+Personal life

+Dennehy is married to his wife Heather they have 3 daughters together Kelsey, Kielan, and Caroline.

+In October of 2025 Dennehy alongside his daughter Kelsey, started a podcast about youth sports the two started the podcast to help build a comprehensive platform to guide families through the “complex terrain” of modern youth sports, and highlight positive stories about coaches and leaders.